SublimeText/LaTeXTools/docs/alternative-viewers.md

 ## Preview.app

 The Preview.app viewer is very straight-forward.
 It simply launches Preview.app with the relevant PDF file.
-Please note that Preview.app *does not* support forward or reverse sync, so you will not have that functionality available.
+Please note that Preview.app *does not* support forward or inverse sync, so you will not have that functionality available.
 Nevertheless, if you want to avoid installing another PDF viewer, this may be an acceptable option.

 ## Okular

-The Okular viewer is quite similar to the Evince viewer and should work out of the box.
-However, for forward sync (i.e. from Sublime to Okular) to work properly, the PDF document *must* be opened in Okular's unique session.
+The Okular viewer is quite similar to the Evince viewer.
+Forward sync (i.e., from Sublime to Okular) should work out of the box, but a caveat needs to be observed.
+For forward sync to work properly, the PDF document *must* be opened in Okular's unique session.
 If it is not, each forward sync command will open a new copy of the PDF.
-This also means that you can only have a single PDF document opened by LaTeXTools at a time.
-If, when the Okular viewer is run, you get a message which reads `There's already a unique Okular instance running.
-This instance won't be the unique one.`, you will need to adjust your `sync_wait` settings, increasing the value until the error stops.
+This also means that you can only have a *single* PDF document opened by LaTeXTools at a time.

+If, when you run a forward sync, you get a message which reads **There's already a unique Okular instance running.
+This instance won't be the unique one.**, you will need to adjust the `sync_wait` settings, increasing the value until the error stops.
 See the [Linux](#linux2) platform settings.

+To setup inverse sync (i.e., going from Okular to Sublime), in Okular open **Settings > Configure Okular > Editor**.
+From the dropdown menu, choose **Custom Text Editor** and in the **Command** box, fill in `subl "%f:%l"` (note that this assumes that you have `subl` in `/usr/bin` or another folder on your PATH).

 ## Zathura

-Zathura will mostly work out of the box.
-However, under some circumstances, Zathura may not properly gain focus if you have set `keep_focus` to `false` or set the toggle to `Focus PDF`.
+Zathura mostly works out of the box without any configuration.
+However, because, unlike other viewers, it does not steal the focus under some circumstances, Zathura may not properly gain focus if you have set `keep_focus` to `false`.
 To ensure that the focus ends up on Zathura, you will have to install either [`wmctrl`](https://sites.google.com/site/tstyblo/wmctrl) or [`xodotool`](http://www.semicomplete.com/projects/xdotool/), which should be available through your package manager.
 You can, of course, install both.

 ## Command Viewer